 Applying for an Entitlement Card

-Application forms can be obtained from your local GP practice or alternatively contact Practitioner Services for the relevant area that you live within Scotland as shown below.
+You can get an Entitlement Card application form from your local GP practice.
+Alternatively, contact Practitioner Services for the relevant area that you live within Scotland.

 If you live in the Borders NHS Board area, please contact the Edinburgh Regional Office and clearly mark your envelope 'Entitlement Card Application'.

-If you live in Dumfries & Galloway NHS Board area please contact the Glasgow Regional Office and clearly mark your envelope 'Entitlement Card Application'.
+If you live in Dumfries and Galloway NHS Board area, please contact the Glasgow Regional Office and clearly mark your envelope 'Entitlement Card Application'.

 Your local GP practice in England is required to stamp the application form prior to the eligible patient sending it to the relevant address above.

 On receipt of the completed application, Practitioner Services will issue an Entitlement Card.
-There is no charge for an Entitlement Card.
+There's no charge for an Entitlement Card.

-You will not have to reapply for your entitlement card annually as they are valid for 5 years so you won't have to reapply every year unless the holder is nearing 60.
+Entitlement Cards are valid for 5 years so you won't have to reapply every year unless the holder is nearing 60.
 In that case, the Entitlement Card will expire on the patient's 60th birthday.

 Using the Entitlement Card outside of Scotland

-If you live in Scotland but are registered with a GP practice in England you will need to present your prescription for dispensing in Scotland together with your Entitlement Card.
+If you live in Scotland, but registered with a GP practice in England, you'll need to present your prescription for dispensing in Scotland together with your Entitlement Card.

 The name and address on the card must match those on the English prescription form (FP10).
 If a patient presents a prescription for dispensing at a pharmacy in England they'll be required to pay the English charge unless they fall within one of the exemption categories listed in the equivalent English Regulations.

 Registering with a GP in Scotland or no longer live in Scotland

 If a person named on an Entitlement Card registers with a GP in Scotland, or is no longer ordinarily and legally resident in Scotland, that person or the person's representative must inform Practitioner Services and return the Entitlement Card to Practitioner Services.

-If you live within the Borders NHS Board area, send your Entitlement Card back to the Edinburgh Regional Office and clearly marked on the envelope 'Entitlement Card'.
+If you live within the Borders NHS Board area, send your Entitlement Card back to the Edinburgh Regional Office and clearly mark the envelope 'Entitlement Card'.